Collaboration on documentation

 And the supporting details provided were:

-Nothing more could be done until the doc is approved, if at all, and that is where the proposal stands at time of writing this.
+Nothing more could be done until the document is approved, if at all, and that is where the proposal stands at time of writing this.

 Once a proposal is approved, editorial workflow begins with the person creating the new issue deciding either to take responsibility for starting the document draft, at least a section or two, else leave the issue unassigned so anyone else can have the pleasure.
 Assignees and Labels changes will be needed at every stage.